Healthy Homes Assessment Johnsonville

 Insulation Johnsonville

-Underfloor and ceiling insulation is a requirement in all rental houses from 1 July 2019.
-All landlords and property managers have to ensure that the insulation is in line with standards that are in line with the latest standard.
-In some instances, old ceiling insulation as well as insulation within the sub floor space may need to be added or replaced.
+Underfloor and ceiling insulation is a requirement in all rental homes from 1 July 2019.
+Property managers and landlords should ensure that the insulation is up to the new standard.
+In some cases, an existing insulation on the ceiling or in the sub floor space might need to be replaced or replaced.

 Insulation needs to meet the R-values for your area

-The "R" stands for thermal resistance and is a measure of how well insulation can withstand heat flow.
-The more high the R-value, higher the standard of insulation.
+The "R" refers to thermal resistance and is a measure of how well insulation resists heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3